 In relation to all of these rights, please email or write to us at the address below.
 Please note that we will require proof of identity in order to carry this out, and ask you the scope of the request you’re making, so that we can best help you within the applicable timeframe of one month (in accordance with the Information Commissioner’s Office guidelines).

 In certain circumstances (for example where required or permitted by law) we might not be able to provide you with access to some of your personal information, but where appropriate we will notify you of the reasons for this.

 Our database has servers based in the USA, and our email software is based in the USA.
 All data is stored and transferred in accordance with current Data Protection regulations through contract.

 We follow Facebook’s strict advertising policies when using that platform, and we only target based on ‘likes’ on our page or similar anonymised data using cookies.
 We do not ever upload our own supporters’ data to Facebook for advertising purposes, as we do not consider this is a fully ‘opted-in’ position to take.

 We do not currently advertise on Twitter but should this change we will update this policy and follow the same standards of quality and protection of your data.

 Our Data Controller is Company Secretary Caroline Cannar.
 Her contact details are Data.Enquiries@rethink.org or on FREEPOST Rethink London.

-Please use these details to complain about Data Protection practices, and if we don’t resolve your issue to your satisfaction, you can approach The Information Commissioner’s Office on https://ico.org.uk/ Or if your complaint is about our fundraising practices in relation to data, you can contact the Fundraising Regulator, using their complaints form at www.fundraisingregulator.org.uk or on 0300 999 3407.
+Please use these details to complain about Data Protection practices, and if we don’t resolve your issue to your satisfaction, you can approach The Information Commissioner’s Office on https://ico.org.uk/ (or if it's about our fundraising practices in relation to data) you can contact the Fundraising Regulator using their complaints form at www.fundraisingregulator.org.uk or on 0300 999 3407.